fuchsia-spinel/lite-xl-syntaxes/README.md

-# lite-xl-syntaxes
+# Lite XL Syntax Plugins

-Vibecoded Lite XL syntaxes for obscure languages.
+Vibecoded Lite XL syntax plugins for obscure languages.

 I dislike writing regexes, so I had AI do it for me.